rivantsov/ngraphql/ReadMe.md

 * Fast, efficient query parser; query cache - parsed queries are saved in cache for future reuse with different input variables
 * Facilities for input validation and returning failures as multiple GraphQL errors
 * Robust implementation of batching (N+1 problem)
-* Integration with relational databases and ORMs - [A BookStore Sample](https://github.com/rivantsov/vita) shows a GraphQL server on top of a data-connected application, with batching support.
+* Integration with relational databases and ORMs - the [BookStore Sample](https://github.com/rivantsov/vita) shows a GraphQL server on top of a data-connected application, with batching support.
 * Built-in logging and diagnostics, query timings and metrics

 ## Packages and Components